pingcap/docs-cn/dm/task-configuration-file-full.md

 online-ddl: true                # Supports automatic processing of upstream "gh-ost" and "pt".
 online-ddl-scheme: "gh-ost"     # `online-ddl-scheme` has been deprecated in v2.0.6, so it is recommended to use `online-ddl`.
 clean-dump-file: true           # Whether to clean up the files generated during data dump.
 Note that these include `metadata` files.
+collation_compatible: "loose"   # The mode to sync the default collation in `CREATE` SQL statements.
+The supported values are "loose" (by default) or "strict".
+When the value is "strict", DM explicitly appends the corresponding collation of the upstream to the SQL statements; when the value is "loose", DM does not modify the SQL statements.
+In "strict" mode, if the downstream does not support the default collation in the upstream, the downstream might report an error.

 target-database:                # Configuration of the downstream database instance.
   host: "192.168.0.1"